TurboGears/tgwebsite/src/current-status.rst

 For continuous integration work, we use `Travis`_.

+**JetBrains** has been supporting the TurboGears development team with `PyCharm`_ licenses, which has been the development environment of choice for some of TurboGears contributors.

 Development happens on two core branches: the ``development`` one where major changes for the upcoming scheduled release happens and ``master`` branch which will point to the current stable release.
 Minor bugfix releases are branched from master on demand and merge